All Anne Arundel County Public Library locations will be closed Sunday, May 27 and Monday, May 28 for Memorial Day.

 With Anne Arundel County Public Library’s 3D printing service, you are only limited by your imagination!

-Bring your design to the Crofton, Glen Burnie, Odenton or Maryland City at Russett libraries on a flash drive from Monday to Saturday to see your design brought to life.
+Bring your design to the Crofton, Discoveries: The Library at the Mall, Glen Burnie, Odenton or Maryland City at Russett libraries on a flash drive from Monday to Saturday to see your design brought to life.

 Funding for the 3D printers at Crofton, Glen Burnie, and Odenton Libraries was provided by Rockwell Collins and the Anne Arundel County Public Library Foundation.
 Funding for 3D printing at Maryland City at Russett Library was provided by the Laurel Racetrack Impact Committee.